sizovs/sizovs.github.io/_posts/2021-01-12-how-to-navigate-life.md

 <figure>
 <img src="/images/mess-order.png">
 <figcaption>Over time, our minds become a total mess.
 Continuous meditation practice is like hygiene for your mind.
-It brings the perspective and clarity of thinking.</figcaption>
+It brings order and clarity of thinking.</figcaption>
 </figure>

 ⚠️ Remark: some activities like walking in nature can help you enter a meditative state.
 As much as I love hiking, I don’t think it can replace mindfulness meditation – a deliberate training for your mind.
 So, hiking can be a complementary, not a substitute activity.